 Under New Jersey law, sexual harassment is considered a form of gender-based discrimination.
 Both the Title VII of the Civil Rights Act of 1964 and the New Jersey Law Against Discrimination (NJLAD) strictly prohibit all forms of discrimination in the workplace, meaning sexual harassment is a very serious crime.

 While the term “sexual harassment” often refers to physical harassment of a sexual nature, it can go further than that.
 Sexual harassment also encompasses harassment based on a person’s sex or gender—no physical element necessary.
-Additionally, harassers can be either the same or opposite sex as the victims; whether they are clients, subordinates, bosses or coworkers makes no difference to the law’s effects.
+Additionally, harassers can be either the same or opposite sex as the victims; whether they are clients, subordinates, bosses, or coworkers, it makes no difference to the law’s effects.

 Forms of Workplace Sexual Harassment

 The state of New Jersey recognizes that sexual harassment can take many forms.
 Some common examples include, but are not limited to:

 - Paying a person less or refusing to promote them based on their sex

 - Deliberately making the workplace uncomfortable for someone based on their sex

 - Trading promotions or other advancements for sexual favors (this is referred to as quid pro quo harassment)

 - The retaliatory firing or punishing of an employee who has complained about sexual harassment